 So who Pwned the DNC’s and Podesta’s emails?
 The Russians?
 Romanians?
-Or was it just your run of the mill Developer/SysAdmin/Staffer with an axe to grind?
+Or was it just your run of the mill developer/sysAdmin/staffer with an axe to grind?
 To find out more, check out the post by William Binney and Larry Johnson.
-Here is a little illustration that helps focus some of their points and expand on others:
+Here is a little illustration that helps focus some of their data transfer rate arguments and expand on other cyber points:

-Image 1: The stage and characters of the DNC-Podesta-HRC email hacks
+Image 1: The stage and characters of the DNC-Podesta-HFA email hacks

-If you are still confused about the how and the who, you are not alone.
+If you are still confused about the who, what, when, where, and how, you are not alone.
 The reason for this heavy fog is that it’s impossible to separate the spin from facts without access to the forensic data–which for some reason doesn’t’ seem to make itself available.
-As far as the pro and con arguments for a local vs. remote access are concerned, yes, theoretically an external attacker could have used a cocktail of zero day + remote privilege elevation + password recovery against the cloud based NGP VAN voter system, but so could a local user/administrator at a fraction of the time and effort.
+As far as the pro and con arguments for a local vs. remote access are concerned, yes, theoretically a remote attacker could have used a cocktail of zero day + remote privilege elevation + password recovery against the DNC network and cloud based NGP VAN voter system, but so could a local user/administrator at a fraction of the time and effort.